Volume Price Analysis: How you can use it in Trading Strategies

 Volume on the other hand is one of the most underrated indicators partly because of its simplicity.
 However, the fact is that volume is the most important indicator because of its underlying principle.

-In a normal market, price of commodities move because of supply and demand.
-When the demand of a product exceeds the supply, it results to a higher price.
+In a normal market, the price of commodities moves because of supply and demand.
+When the demand of a product exceeds the supply, it results in a higher price.
 On the other hand, when the supply exceeds the demand, the price of the commodity comes down.

 The financial market works in the same way.